-An initial phone FREE consultation to discuss your case is a crucial first step in determining whether the collaborative divorce process is best in your case.
+An initial phone consultation to discuss your case is a crucial first step in determining whether the collaborative divorce process is best in your case.
 Andrea will review your case, goals, and preferred outcomes in detail.

 Step 2: Team Work – Collaborative Divorce Team Selection